ap0llo/compare-and-copy/docs/Action_AcquireLock.md

 AcquireLock Action
 ==================
 Locks the specified file.
-While the file is locked, it cannot be accessed or changed by any application, including ServerSync itslef.
-Thus you should never lock files that are processed by ServerSync (like configuration or syncstate files).
+While the file is locked, it cannot be accessed or changed by any application, including CompareAndCopy itself.
+Thus you should never lock files that are processed by CompareAndCopy (like configuration or syncstate files).

-By locking files which's sole purpose is being locked ("lock files") execution of multiple ServerSync instances can be synchronized to avoid conflicts that would normally occur when several instances modify the same sync state file.
+By locking files which's sole purpose is being locked ("lock files") execution of multiple CompareAndCopy instances can be synchronized to avoid conflicts that would normally occur when several instances modify the same sync state file.

-If the file is already locked, ServerSync will wait until a lock on the file can be acquired.
+If the file is already locked, CompareAndCopy will wait until a lock on the file can be acquired.